Living Smart And Healthy

 We like medium consistency sambar.
 Adjust the consistency of the sambar by adding less or more water to suit your taste.
 If adding more water, adjust the seasoning as well.

-Sambar thickens over the period of time, feel free to add water to adjust the consistency as per your liking.
+Sambar thickens over a period of time, feel free to add water to adjust the consistency as per your liking.

-Sambar tastes better after couple of hours.
+Sambar tastes better after a couple of hours.
 It allows all the flavors to blend in well.

 Typically, Udupi sambar is made using toor dal(split pigeon peas).
 Split petite yellow lentils (moong dal), or red lentils (masoor dal) can be used in sambar.
 A combination of lentils works fine as well.